-A developer installs the TOUCHID toolkit (available for download at [13]) onto a standard Windows PC attached to a Microsoft Surface.
+A developer installs the TOUCHID toolkit1 onto a standard PC attached to a Microsoft Surface.
 The toolkit setup installs all required tools, the developer library with the API, templates, examples, and documentation.
 Next, the developer starts the toolkit's glove configurator tool (Figure 4) to register each glove they built.
 This is done only once.
 This tool shows images of a hand in 3 orientations.
 The person simply places the three sides of the gloves on the corresponding image, and each tag gets mapped to its corresponding handpart.
 Each glove is assigned to a particular person.
 This configuration process can then be repeated for left and right hand gloves of that person, as well as for each additional person.
 The toolkit and gloves are now ready to use.